SAP-samples/partner-reference-application/Tutorials/62-Multi-Tenancy-Features-CICD.md

 For simplicity, it is recommended to use the SAP BTP cockpit for the configuration.
 Follow these steps to activate notifications for CI/CD jobs:

 1. Navigate to *Instances and Subscriptions* and open the *SAP Alert Notification* instance.
 2. Create an action that defines the notification type to be received.
 To receive email notifications, the *Email* type has to be selected.
-Follow the steps provided in the [Creating Actions - SAP Help documentation](https://help.sap.com/docs/alert-notification/sap-alert-notification-for-sap-btp/managing-actions#creating-actions).
+Follow the steps provided in [Managing Actions > Creating Actions](https://help.sap.com/docs/alert-notification/sap-alert-notification-for-sap-btp/managing-actions#creating-actions) on SAP Help Portal.
 3. Next, confirm the action using a token sent to the defined email.
-Follow the steps provided in [Confirming Actions - SAP Help documentation](https://help.sap.com/docs/alert-notification/sap-alert-notification-for-sap-btp/managing-actions#confirming-actions).
+Follow the steps provided in [Managing Actions > Confirming Actions](https://help.sap.com/docs/alert-notification/sap-alert-notification-for-sap-btp/managing-actions#confirming-actions).
 4. Create the condition that is required for the registration of events.
-Follow the steps provided in [Managing Conditions - SAP Help documentation](https://help.sap.com/docs/alert-notification/sap-alert-notification-for-sap-btp/managing-conditions#creating-conditions).
-To see which event properties are available for the CI/CD service, see [Next Steps - SAP Help](https://help.sap.com/docs/continuous-integration-and-delivery/sap-continuous-integration-and-delivery/enable-build-notifications?locale=en-US#next-steps).
+Follow the steps provided in [Managing Conditions > Creating Conditions](https://help.sap.com/docs/alert-notification/sap-alert-notification-for-sap-btp/managing-conditions#creating-conditions).
+To see which event properties are available for the CI/CD service, see [Enable Build Notifications > Next Steps](https://help.sap.com/docs/continuous-integration-and-delivery/sap-continuous-integration-and-delivery/enable-build-notifications?locale=en-US#next-steps).
 As *Condition*, you can use the *build.end* *event Type* in your pipeline to get a failure or success message at the end of the build.
 5. Create the required subscription to receive notifications for this event.
-Follow the steps provided in [Managing Subscriptions - SAP Help documentation](https://help.sap.com/docs/alert-notification/sap-alert-notification-for-sap-btp/managing-subscriptions).
+Follow the steps provided in [Managing Subscriptions](https://help.sap.com/docs/alert-notification/sap-alert-notification-for-sap-btp/managing-subscriptions).
 6. Trigger the job to test the notification.
 7. After the job ran through, you get either a success our a failure message.